LeaVerou/brep/README.md

 #### Replacing text with different text

-The most basic bafr script is a single replacement consisting of a single static `from` declaration and a single `to` replacement.
+The most basic brep script is a single replacement consisting of a single static `from` declaration and a single `to` replacement.

 As an example, here is how you can replace all instances of `<br>` with a line break character: